justcoding121/titanium-web-proxy/README.md

 ### Usage

-Refer the HTTP Proxy Server library in your project, look up Test project to learn usage.
+Refer the HTTP Proxy Server library in your project and look up the test project to learn usage.

 Setup HTTP proxy: